activeloopai/deeplake/CONTRIBUTING.md

 - To run memory only tests, use: `python -m pytest .`.
 - To run local only tests, use: `python -m pytest . --memory-skip --local`.
 - To run s3 only tests, use: `python -m pytest . --memory-skip --s3`.
+- To run cache chain only tests, use: `python -m pytest . --local --s3 --cache-chains-only`.
+Note: you can opt out of `--local` or `--s3`, the cache chains produced will only contain enabled storage providers.
 - To run ALL tests, use: `python -m pytest . --local --s3 --cache-chains`.